unrealwork/atsd-use-cases/research/fitness-index/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/e926d483/61/#fullscreen)

-Here the city's individual performance can be analyzed at the same time as its relative performance against other cities.
+Here the individual performance of the city can be analyzed at the same time as its relative performance against other cities.
 The average score of each city over the course of the entire period is displayed along with its maximum and minimum values.
 Outlier data is loosely connected to the central box to indicate that it was atypical.
-When viewed in ChartLab, a detailed breakdown of the entity's data is visible when hovering the cursor over a box or its features.
+When viewed in **ChartLab**, a detailed breakdown of the data is visible when hovering the cursor over a box or its features.

 Average performance of the observed cities can also be displayed with a less ambiguous visualization using the [Gauge Chart](https://axibase.com/products/axibase-time-series-database/visualization/widgets/gauge-chart/) that shows subjective performance standards, here the threshold has been set at 42